jaygala25/Voting-App-using-K8s/README.md

 ---

-This README offers a complete guide to understanding, deploying, and managing the Demo Voting Application on Kubernetes, based on the provided architecture and manifests.
+This README offers a complete guide to understanding, deploying, and managing the Demo Voting Application on Kubernetes.
 Enjoy exploring this demo!